the-trash/the_comments/docs/whats_wrong_with_other_gems.md

 6. TheComments has admin UI based on bootstrap 3
 7. TheComments is "all-in-one" solutions.<br>
    It has: Models and Controllers logic (via concerns), Generators, Views, Helper for fast Tree rendering and Admin UI.
+8. I'll try to help you via skype: **ilya.killich**, if you have problems with TheComments

 ### TheComments based on: